SLIS Alumni Awards

 - Self-nomination is accepted.

-- Nominators are required to complete a short profile about their nominee, with specific information about the nominee’s exceptional service, and at least one letter of support.
-Submit nominations through this form.
+- Nominators are required to complete a short profile about their nominee with specific information about the nominee’s exceptional service and at least one letter of support.
+Nominations will be submitted through a Google form available in early 2022.

 - A completed nomination may include supplementary supporting materials.
 Supporting materials may include additional letters of support, press coverage, newspaper clippings, magazine articles, awards or certificates of achievement, or any other items that support a nomination.
 Submit supporting materials to email@example.com.

-- Nominations must be submitted to the TWU School of Library and Information Studies via the above survey link and email address by February 22, 2020.
+- Nominations must be submitted to the TWU School of Library and Information Studies via the above survey link and email address by the deadline to be announced in early 2022.

 - The winner of the award will be announced at the annual TLA conference.